 be in the “high” transmission index level.

-What are the guidelines under High Level of Transmission?
+What are the guidelines under Moderate Level of Transmission?

 The State of Utah has detailed specific instructions and guidelines for Counties and their cities under each of the levels of transmission.
 The level correspond directly to case rates, positivity rates, and ICU utilization.

 A transmission level (high, moderate, low) is determined if a county has two of the three metrics in the designated level of transmission.

 *Frontier counties (those with fewer than six people per square mile) with less than or equal to 14 cases in the previous 14 days will automatically be designated as “low” transmission.
 Frontier counties with more than 14 cases in the previous 14 days will have their transmission level determined using the standard transmission index criteria.

 Social gatherings, such as family dinner, get togethers with friends, book club (not including formal religious services or educational events or gatherings with an event host)

 Moderate level of transmission: Limit social gatherings of 25 or fewer are permitted.